Foundation Cracks Normal?

 When are Foundation Cracks Normal or Signs of Foundation Problems

-Learn to answer the question – when are foundation cracks normal or when foundation cracking is a sign of foundation problems.
+Learn to answer the question – when cracks in the foundation is a sign of foundation problems.
 Foundations often have cracks.
 Telling meaningful cracks from inconsequential cracks is important.

 - Hi I’m Fred Marshall from Foundation Repair.